lawrie/tinyfpga_bx_gaming/README.md

 ## Overview

-A Field Programmable Gate Array (FPGA) is capable of emulating hardware such as an audio synthesizer, a Graphics Processing Unit (GPU), and drivers for devices such as a VGA screen or an Liquid Cyystal Display (LCD), game controllers, buttons, etc. It is also capable of implemented a CPU as a Soft Processor.
+A Field Programmable Gate Array (FPGA) is capable of emulating hardware such as an audio synthesizer, a Graphics Processing Unit (GPU), and drivers for devices such as a VGA screen or an Liquid Cyystal Display (LCD), game controllers, buttons, etc. It is also capable of implementing a CPU as a Soft Processor.

-This means that an FPGA such as the TinyFPGA BX can replace all the chips used in games consoles or early home computers.
+This means that an FPGA such as the TinyFPGA BX can replace all the chips used in early games consoles and home computers.

-The approach taken is to to use the picorv32 implementation of Risc-V for the CPU that runs the games.
+The approach taken here is to to use the [picorv32](https://github.com/cliffordwolf/picorv32) implementation of [Risc-V](https://en.wikipedia.org/wiki/RISC-V) for the CPU that runs the games.
 However, it is also possible to use other soft processors, such as a 6502 CPU or a Z80 CPU for specific games.

 The TinyFPGA has the resources to emulate games consoles, arcade machines and home computers of the late 1970s, and early 1980s.
+With extra RAM it could emulate more early
+80s home computers.
+The myStorm BlackIce II board which uses a similar (but faster) FPGA has 256kb of external SRAM, which enables it to emulate home computers, such as the Acorn Atom and the BBC Micro.

-The next generation of open source FPGAs based on the ECP5 FPGA will be need for computers and consoles of the late 80s and early 90s.
+The next generation of open source FPGAs based on the ECP5 FPGA will be need for computers and consoles of the late 80s and early 90s, such as the Commodore Amiga.

 I will concentate on a portable Games Console that drives a 320 by 240 LCD, but the code in the repositories referenced also supports TV games consoles driven by VGA.
 Future implementations based on the ECP5 will support HDMI.